-Term two has a pre-requisite of successful completion of Term One and is a 100-hour clinical rotation in a hospital or clinic setting where the student must complete a minimum of 100 successful, supervised blood draws.
-The students are prepared to perform blood draws and to assist in performing routine clinical laboratory tests under the supervision of a pathologist, medical technologist or physician.
+Term two consists of a 100-hour clinical rotation in a hospital or clinic setting where the student must complete a minimum of 100 successful, supervised blood draws.
+Students perform blood draws and assist in performing routine clinical laboratory tests under the supervision of a pathologist, medical technologist or physician.
 Once a student successfully completes their clinical rotation, they are prepared and eligible for the national certification exam through the American Society for Clinical Pathologists.
-PCC's CLIMB course in phlebotomy meets the requirements for students to sit for this exam.
 Holding the national certificate greatly enhances employability in the field.
-Cost of term two: $999

 Be aware that the hospital where you are placed for your clinical practicum may require a drug screen test for which you are financially responsible.
 Also, there are situations where the hospital may require a more thorough background check in addition to the one PCC requires.
 This potential cost will be the student's responsibility, as well.